Attributes Guided Feature Learning for Vehicle Re-identification: Training Details

 \subsection{Implementation Details}

-In practice we use a stochastic approximation of the objective since the training set is quite huge.
-Training set is stochastically divided into mini-batches with 16 samples.
+In practice, we use a stochastic approximation of the objective since the training set is quite huge.
+The training set is stochastically divided into mini-batches with 16 samples.
 The network performs forward propagation on the current mini-batch, followed by the backpropagation to compute the gradients with simple cross-entropy loss for network parameters updating.
 We perform Adam optimizer at recommended parameters with an initial learning rate of 0.0001 and a decay of 0.96 every epoch.
 With more passes over the training data, the model improves until it converges.
 To reduce overfitting, we artificially augment the data by performing random 2D translation as the same protocol in ~\cite{li2014deepreid}.
-For an original image of size [$W$, $H$], we resize it to [$1.05W$, $1.1H$].
-We also horizontally flip each image.
+In our implementation, all the input images are resized to $W \times H = 256 \times 256$.